edwin-gon/url-scheduler/README.md

     According to [AWS](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html)

     > The TTL deletion is meant more as a background process and happens within 48 hours of expiration.
 This is a great case for archiving information however not if you need to know if an item has reach the exact expiration time.

+- DynamoDb Keys

+    DynamoDb Global Secondary Indexes do not need to be unique.
+Meaning whether using solely a partition key or composite key values can be the same.
+However remember that Primary Keys (default key schema when creating table) needs to be guaranteed unique.

 - DynamoDB Stream Events